5cover/psdc/docs/Scratch.md

 Currently we just add a bang and parentheses in front of it.
 That's dirty.
 We will need proper precedence and associativity control before that though.

+## array literals

+we will only support array literals for assignation of arrays.
+That will require a change in `EvaluatedType`.

 ## String comparison

 We need to support special syntax for comparisons between certain types.